Why Plant a Butterfly Garden?

 Butterfly Host Plants

 Once you’ve provided food for adult butterflies, you can think about whether you want to see the entire life cycle of the butterfly unfold in your garden.
-Allowing butterflies to raise their children in your yard will ensure that they have continued interest in what you have to offer and guarantee that you will almost always have at least a few butterflies at all times of the year.
+Allowing butterflies to lay eggs in your garden will ensure that they have continued interest in what you have to offer and guarantee that you will almost always have at least a few butterflies at all times of the year.
 For many butterfly gardeners, the beauty of the butterflies themselves is surpassed by the awe you feel when witnessing the process of metamorphosis, which includes the egg, the various stages — or instars — of caterpillars, the pupa — or chrysalis — and, of course, the butterfly.
 It is an amazing experience to watch this metamorphosis take place in your garden; you will marvel at the miracle of a tiny egg that contains within it the entire genetic code needed for this miraculous transformation.

 If the idea of watching this transformation appeals to you, then the next step is to identify the butterflies you see in your garden and in your neighborhood.
 Butterflies use only one plant, or only a small number of related plants, to feed their young, and this information is generally well known and easily available.
 Knowing the butterfly, therefore, allows you to plant the right host plant.
 A host plant is what the butterfly’s offspring will want to eat, and therefore where the butterfly will lay its eggs.
 Some butterflies, like the Black Swallowtail, lay their eggs on a variety of plants, including parsley, dill and fennel, while other butterflies only lay their eggs on one specific host plant.
 For example, the beautiful Atala butterfly deposits its eggs only on coontie, and Monarch butterflies only on milkweed.
 There is a handy laminated Butterflies of Southeast Florida guide, which you can find here.
 We recommend this guide as you can carry it around in the garden, it has clear pictures of the butterflies and their caterpillars, and it tells you what their hosts plants are.
 A list of host plants for Southeastern Florida is also available here.